- Search The Registry

 - My Account

-William Lloyd Garrison was born this date in 1805.
+William Lloyd Garrison was born on this date in 1805.
 He was a white-American abolitionist and newspaper publisher.

 The son of a seaman from Newburyport, MA., Garrison was indentured at 14 to the owner of the Newburyport Herald, where he became an expert printer.
 The struggles of all oppressed peoples for freedom built his kind character as a youth.
 He expressed this in articles he wrote anonymously or under the pseudonym Airsides in the Herald and other newspapers.
 He tried to awaken Northerners from their apathy over the question of slavery in America.

-In 1829, Garrison entered into partnership with the American antislavery agitator Benjamin Lundy to publish a monthly periodical, the Genius of Universal Emancipation, in Baltimore, MD.
+In 1829, Garrison entered into a partnership with the American antislavery agitator Benjamin Lundy to publish a monthly periodical, the Genius of Universal Emancipation, in Baltimore, MD.
 Lundy believed in gradual emancipation, as did Garrison, but he soon felt that immediate and complete emancipation was necessary.
 Because Baltimore was then a center of the domestic slave trade, Garrison's eloquent accusations of the trade made many whites angry.
-A slave trader sued him for libel; he was fined, and jailed.
+A slave trader sued him for libel; he was fined and jailed.
 After his release from prison, Garrison ended his partnership with Lundy and returned to New England.